Und3rf10w/OpenJanus/README.md

 > If you have `x_API_KEY` set in your environment, we will default to that first, else, we will pull from the config.
 E.g. if `OPENAI_API_KEY` is set in your environment, OpenJanus will try that value, and ignore the one in `config.toml`.
 OpenJanus will forcibly set the environment variable.

 # Why?
 I see [videos like this](https://www.youtube.com/watch?v=hHy7OZQX_nQ) and they weren't released as open source at the time.
+In addition, I prefer more agentic architectures when it comes to AI tooling, and having it backed by [LangChain](https://www.langchain.com/) seemed like a reasonable approach

 # What/where is the license?
 At this time I am not providing a license, but am providing the codebase.
 Depending on how things go, I'll decide to provide a license.